 On the other hand, all of the members are also relying on their NECs and other staff to provide them with data and expertise.
-They also have an Education/Licensing Committee that can be utilized to work through complex issues.
+As discussed under Issue #20, they also have an Education/Licensing Committee that can be utilized to work through complex issues.